matthew-godin/Web-Challenge-Waterloop/README.md

-# Web-Challenge-Waterloop
+# Waterloop Website Design

-Web development challenge team for the Waterloop project
+New website for Waterloop software challenge